-Recently, a fistfight between two female students at a Mobile, Alabama high school erupted into a campus-wide fracas that ended in gunfire.
-A massive lunchroom brawl at a North Carolina school resulted in multiple arrests.
-And in San Diego, several teenage boys were rushed to the emergency room with stab wounds after a fight broke out in a crowd of over 60 students.
+Recently, a fistfight between two female students at an Alabama high school erupted into a campus-wide fracas that ended in gunfire.
+A massive brawl at a North Carolina school resulted in multiple arrests.
+And in San Diego, several teenage boys were rushed to the emergency room with stab wounds after a fight broke out.

-The Obama administration, state and local school officials, and administrators are largely to blame.
+The Obama administration, state and local school officials are largely to blame.
 Their fealty to a politically correct agenda prevents them from restoring order in the classroom.
-Schoolchoice measures like education savings accounts, tax credits and voucher programs can offer students an escape from such dangerous environments — and give those students the opportunity to learn in peace.
+School choice measures like education savings accounts, tax credits and voucher programs can offer students an escape from such dangerous environments — and give those students the opportunity to learn in peace.

 School violence has reached epidemic proportions.
 Two in three public schools report at least one violent incident per year — and one in ten schools report at least one serious violent offense, such as rape, robbery, or assault with a weapon.
 More than 750,000 crimes are committed on school grounds annually.